How To Bet On La Liga

 The Copa del Rey – Spain’s national knockout football competition – was founded in 1903 but it was not until 1929 that plans for a national league finally came together.
 Ten teams took part in that first season of La Liga which was won by Barcelona.

 La Liga continued to grow but had to be suspended in 1936 due to the Spanish civil war.
 There were league campaigns held in the Republican area of Spain but the national division did not start again in earnest until the 1939/40 season.

 There were multiple winners of La Liga title in the early years but it did not take long for Barcelona and, in particular, Real Madrid to begin dominating.
 The reasons for their domination have filled books but suffice it to say some of the best players and managers in the world began playing for the two Spanish giants in the 1940s, a trend which has continued ever since.

 La Liga’s ever increasing strength is made clear by the fact that the two Spanish Primera Division top scorers in history currently play in the league.
-Before the start of the 2016/17 season Lionel Messi had scored 312 goals while Cristiano Ronaldo is some way behind on 260 (Ronaldo does have the better goals-to-game ratio however).
+Before the start of the 2018/19 season Lionel Messi had scored 383 goals while Cristiano Ronaldo was some way behind on 311 before his move to Serie A with Juventus (Ronaldo did have the better goals-to-game ratio however).
 Andoni Zubizarreta holds the record for La Liga appearances with a huge 622 while no outfield player has made more appearances than Raúl with 550.

 La Liga Champions

 |Club||Titles||Runners Up||Last Title|

 Given the popularity of Spanish football you will never go wanting when it comes to La Liga betting odds during the course of the season.
 All of the major bookmakers price up a host of markets.
 These include outright markets which run over the course of a season and in-play markets offered for each game.